camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 > kubectl logs -f <POD NAME>
 ```

-To check on which port the services are running you can run the following command:
+To check which port the services are running on, run the following command:

 ```
 > kubectl get svc
 ```